AdsanTheGreat/org-social-lib-rs/README.md

 ## Documentation

 Currently, the only documentation are the documenting comments.
 They are very WIP, inconsitent and usually not enough.
-In near future, it is to be expanded into a proper crate documentation.

 ## Applications Using This Library